MarcDonald/twitch-spotify-request-bot/README.md

   [Twitch Chat OAuth Token](https://twitchapps.com/tmi/) and set it as the `TWITCH_TOKEN` field in the `.env` file.
 Also set the `BOT_USERNAME` field to the name of the account you wish to use (must be the same account you generate the OAuth token for)

+  **Do NOT commit this file to Git as it will contain SECRETS to log in as you!**

 4. Run `bash ./build.sh`.
 This will automatically compile from source using `yarn` and then build OS-native binaries using `pkg`